dinakazakevich/qe-spree-playwright/playwright/README.md

 ```
 Act as an experienced DevOps, ramp me up on what options exist for setting up docker containers that run on a CI pipeline.
 ```

+**Documentation**
+For documenting requirements, the projects I've been working on used everything from Notion and Trello to Atlassian Jira and Confluence solutions.
+I personally lean towards more light-weight options whenever possible so I'd recommend starting with Notion and using a lot of visuals like Whimsical App and/or X-mind mind maps app, diagrams and of course Figma for designs.

+For capturing test related information, I believe this kind of READMEs works for automation frameworks, and I love to writes code that is self-explanatory and self documenting.
+I believe having a single source of truth is a must for any team that wants to be efficient.
+For capturing test strategies, mind maps and checklists have worked best for me.
+For test sessions and day-to-day notes, I'm using note-taking apps like Logseq or RoamResearch.

 # Running Playwright test against a local instance of the application